 The Inconvenient Truth About Convenience Fees for Utilities

-A Practical Guide for Utility Financial Leaders | Updated January 2026
+A Practical Guide for Utility Financial Leaders | By Dale Erling | Originally Published: January 30, 2026 | Last Updated: April 2026

 What You Need to Know

-• Convenience fees leave money on the table: A flat $2.95 fee on a $500 bill with 2.5% interchange means you’re losing $9.55 per transaction.
+Convenience fees leave money on the tableA flat $2.95 fee on a $500 bill with 2.5% interchange means you’re losing $9.55 per transaction

-• You can’t charge convenience fees on AutoPay: Card rules generally prohibit convenience fees on recurring payments—your most valuable channel.
+You can’t charge convenience fees on AutoPayCard rules generally prohibit convenience fees on recurring payments — your most valuable channel

-• Service fees became available to MCC 4900 utilities on October 18, 2025: Visa expanded its program to include electric, gas, water, and sanitary utilities.
+Service fees became available to MCC 4900 utilities on October 18, 2025Visa expanded its program to include electric, gas, water, and sanitary utilities

-• Service fees can be percentage-based: Your cost recovery scales with bill size instead of staying flat.
+Service fees can be percentage-basedYour cost recovery scales with bill size instead of staying flat

-• Service fees allow a hybrid model: Charge for credit cards, offer ACH free—giving customers a no-fee option while recovering costs on premium payments.
+Service fees allow a hybrid modelCharge for credit cards, offer ACH free — giving customers a no-fee option while recovering costs on premium payments

-Here’s the Problem Nobody Talks About
+The Problem Nobody Talks About

-If you run the finance side of a public utility—whether that’s electric, gas, water, or sanitary services—you’ve probably been told that convenience fees help you recover credit card processing costs.
+If you run the finance side of a public utility — whether that’s electric, gas, water, or sanitary services — you’ve probably been told that convenience fees help you recover credit card processing costs.
 Makes sense, right?
 Charge customers a few dollars to pay online, and you offset what Visa and Mastercard take from every transaction.

 Except it doesn’t actually work that way.

-The good news?
-As of October 18, 2025, Visa expanded its Service Fee Program to include utilities classified under MCC 4900.
-This opens up a completely different approach—one that actually solves the problems convenience fees create.
-But before we get to the solution, let’s talk about why the old model is broken.
+The traditional convenience fee model has a fundamental math problem that’s costing utilities real money — sometimes six figures a year.
+And most utility leaders don’t even realize it’s happening.
+The good news is that as of October 18, 2025, Visa expanded its Service Fee Program to include utilities classified under MCC 4900.
+This opens up a completely different approach — one that actually solves the problems convenience fees create.
+Before we get to the solution, however, it helps to understand exactly why the old model is broken.

 Quick Background: What Is MCC 4900?

-MCC stands for Merchant Category Code—it’s how card networks classify different types of businesses.
+MCC stands for Merchant Category Code — it’s how card networks classify different types of businesses.
 MCC 4900 covers essential utility services: electric, gas (natural gas distribution), water, and sanitary (sewage and waste management).

-So utilities face a choice: take the lower interchange rates and absorb all processing costs, or opt out of the utility program and try to recover costs through convenience fees.
+This matters because Visa and Mastercard offer special utility interchange programs with flat per-transaction pricing — typically $0.75 per transaction — for MCC 4900 merchants.
+That sounds great, but there’s a catch: to access those rates, you generally can’t charge customers a convenience fee at the same time.
+As a result, utilities face a choice.
+They can take the lower interchange rates and absorb all processing costs, or they can opt out of the utility program and try to recover costs through convenience fees.
 Most utilities that want to charge fees end up working with a third-party processor who handles the fee as a separate transaction.
+Neither option, until October 2025, actually solved the core problem.

 Five Ways Convenience Fees Fail Public Utilities